Boomer: How long were you there before you died?

 - This is the fate of every second exorcist in D.Gray-Man.
 The artificial apostles are all raised from childhood to become exorcists but at some point the memory of their past life and especially their own death cause them to undergo hallucination and go crazy.
 As a consequence they have to be "put back to sleep".
 The only one who managed to keep his sanity is Yu Kanda because his desire to see his loved one was so strong.

 - Zest Grangaitz in Magical Girl Lyrical Nanoha StrikerS was brought back via cloning but suffers an Incurable Cough of Death as a result.

-- In the Comic Book Adaptation of Le Donjon de Naheulbeuk, the Elf is resurrected after a lenghty and costly ritual.
+- On Le Donjon de Naheulbeuk, the Elf is resurrected after a lengthy and costly ritual.
 She is, however, left very weak from the experience, and shivering in cold.
 She gets better after a good night of sleep.

 - In The Princess Bride, when Westley is brought back from being "mostly dead", he can't move his body or even hold his own head up (though for some reason, he can work his jaw muscles and speak just fine).
 His strength slowly returns, but he's pretty much a rag doll for the rest of the film.

 - In Star Trek III: The Search for Spock, everyone's favorite Vulcan is resurrected after his Heroic Sacrifice in the previous movie.
 The next movie, however, shows that he's needed several months to get his mind re-trained, and he's still not quite at 100%.
 He does seem to complete his recovery by the end of the film.